The Determinant Line Bundle for Fredholm Operators: Construction, Properties, and Classification: Conceptual considerations and comparison of conventions

 \subsection{Other conventions}

 In \cite[Section~3.1]{EES}, $\la(D)$ is defined as the tensor product of $\la(\ka(D))$ and $\la(\fc(D)^*)$.
 In \cite[Appendix~A.2]{MS}, $\la(D)$ is defined as the tensor product of $\la(\ka(D))$ and $\la(\ka(D^*))$.
 In light of the second isomorphism in~\eref{fkfcdual_e}, these two conventions are essentially identical.
 They implicitly identify $\la^*(\fc(D))$ with~$\la(\fc(D)^*)$.
 Such an identification is determined by a pairing of $\la(V^*)$ with $\la(V)$ for a finite-dimensional vector space~$V$.
-There are two such standard pairings: \BE{pairdfn_e} \EE Along with~\eref{detisom_e2}, these two pairings topologize the new version of the determinant line bundle in two different ways; the resulting line bundles are isomorphic by the multiplication by $(-1)$ to the power of $\binom{\fd(\fc(D))}{2}$ in the fiber over $D\!\in\!\cF(X,Y)$.
+There are two such standard pairings: \BE{pairdfn_e} \EE Along with~\eref{detisom_e2}, these two pairings topologize the new version of the determinant line bundle in two different ways.
+The resulting line bundles are isomorphic by the multiplication by $(-1)$ to the power of $\binom{\fd(\fc(D))}{2}$ in the fiber over $D\!\in\!\cF(X,Y)$.
 Under the second pairing in~\eref{pairdfn_e}, the isomorphism~\eref{detisom_e2} precisely corresponds to the isomorphism~\cite[(3.1)]{EES}.
 On the other hand, the analogue of~\eref{detisom_e2} used in the proof of \cite[Theorem~A.2.2]{MS} corresponds under the first pairing in~\eref{pairdfn_e} to~\eref{detisom_e2} without the~sign; see \cite[Exercise~A.2.3]{MS}.
 In the case of~\eref{KMseq_e}, the exponent of this sign is $(N\!-\!\fc(\fd))\fc(D)$, which changes the overlap maps between the trivializations of the determinant line bundle by $(-1)$ to the power of $(N'\!-\!N)\fd(\fc(D))$.
-The overlap maps in the proof of \cite[Theorem~A.2.2]{MS} thus need not be continuous if $N\!-\!N'$ is odd and so do not topologize the determinant line bundles.\\
+The overlap maps in the proof of \cite[Theorem~A.2.2]{MS} thus need not be continuous if $N\!-\!N'$ is odd and so do not topologize the determinant line bundles.\footnote{The 2017 revision of~\cite{MS} contains a modification to address this issue.
+There is inconsistency in the definition of~$\la(D)$ at the beginning of the revised Appendix~A.2 in~\cite{MS} and the notation in Theorem~A.2.1ab.
+Assuming the intended definition is as stated, Theorem~A.2.1ab defines a collection of exact triple isomorphisms~$\Psi_{\ft}$ corresponding to the collection $A_{i,c}\!\equiv\!(-1)^{ic}$ of our Theorem~\ref{classify_thm} on page~\pageref{classify_thm} under the second pairing in~\eref{pairdfn_e}; this pairing is consistent with the notation in Theorem~A.2.1ab.
+These isomorphisms correspond to the isomorphisms~\eref{detisom_e2} with the sign as in~\eref{detisom_e3}.
+This sign is more consistent with reversing the factors in the definition of~$\la(D)$ in~\cite{MS}, as in Theorem~A.2.1ab and in~\cite{KM}.}\\

 In \cite[Section~(11a)]{Seidel}, $\la(D)$ is defined as the tensor product of $\la(\fc(D)^*)$ and~$\la(\ka(D))$.
 In \cite[Section~1.2]{Salamon}, $\la(D)$ is defined as the tensor product of $\la(\ka(D^*))$ and $\la(\ka(D))$.
 In light of the second isomorphism in~\eref{fkfcdual_e}, these conventions are essentially identical.
 Under the second pairing in~\eref{pairdfn_e}, the isomorphism~\eref{detisom_e3} becomes~\cite[(11.3)]{Seidel}.
 Under the same pairing, the isomorphism~\eref{detisom_e3} corresponds to the isomorphism of \cite[Theorem~2.1]{Salamon} multiplied by $(-1)$ to the power~of